ozalpozqur/altogic-auth-nuxt2/README.md

 }
 ```

-# Let's get to the most important point
+# Handling Authentication In Server Side
+This is most important part of the project.
+We will handle authentication in server side.
+We will use `altogic` library to handle authentication in server side.

 Nuxt is a server side rendering tool, we will do some operations on the backend.
-So we need to create a folder named **api** in our project root directory.
+So we need to create a folder named `api` in our project root directory.

-Open **nuxt.config.js** file and paste the code below into the file.
+Open `nuxt.config.js` file and paste the code below into the file.
 ```js
 export default {
 	modules: ['@nuxtjs/tailwindcss'],